Mehmed Kemal Bey

 Mehmed Kemal Bey (March 1, 1884 – April 10, 1919) was an Ottoman administrator and educator from the Committee of Union and Progress involved in the Armenian genocide.
 He served as the sub-prefect of Boğazlıyan, governor of Yozgat, and inspector of deportations in Konya.
 He is known for organizing the deportation of 40,000 Armenians from Boğazlıyan, establishing "killing sites" in the Yozgat region that resulted in the deaths of thousands of Armenians during the genocide, and overseeing deportations in Konya.
-Kemal Bey was the first person executed of the Istanbul trials.
+Kemal Bey was the first person executed in the Istanbul trials.

 Early life and education

 Kemâl was born on March 1, 1884, in Beirut to a family originating in Larissa (Thessaly).
 He was educated in Antalya and İzmir where he studied at the modern-day Ankara University.

 Career

-In 1909, Bey completed his studies and became a kaymakam (sub-prefect of a district).
+In 1909, Kemâl Bey completed his studies and became a kaymakam (sub-prefect of a district).
 In 1915, he became the governor of the Boğazlıyan province.
 Afterward, he served as the governor of Yozgat (vali) and later as the inspector of deportations in Konya.

-During the Armenian genocide, Mehmed Kemal personally organized the killing site in Boğazlıyan and supervised the extermination process.
-Later, when he was transferred to Konya, he carried out deportation orders with zeal, even exterminating entire villages without deporting them.

-Mehmed Kemal also engaged in 'large-scale plunder and embezzlement of the victims' property', according to Uğur Ümit Üngör.
-He took, with his family, a large house and an apartment that were plundered from Armenian deportees.
-He was arrested for the first time in 1917 and sentenced to three years and four months of prison for 'misappropriation' (su-i istimalât).
-However, after filing an appeal, he was released because the Ottoman Empire needed civil servants.
+Later, when he was transferred to Konya.

+Following the Armistice of Mudros in 1918, Istanbul fell under the de facto military occupation of the Allied Powers (primarily Great Britain and France).
+The newly established government of Damat Ferid Pasha, which was highly collaborative with the occupying forces, set up the Istanbul Special Military Tribunals in 1919.

+From a legal and historical standpoint, these courts are widely recognized by Turkish historians as highly politicized instruments.
+The primary goal of the collaborationist Istanbul government was to appease the Allied occupation authorities, secure favorable peace terms, and shift all blame for wartime hardships onto the previous Committee of Union and Progress (CUP) administration.